Course Outline

 Details of early feedback on progress

-In week 5 you will be given an online quiz with multiple choice questions based upon course content, which reflect the style and detail required for the end of semester exam.
+In week 5 you will be given an online quiz with multiple choice questions based upon course content, which reflect the style and detail required for the end of trimester exam.
 These questions are non-weighted and are there to provide early feedback on the course

 Assessment tasks